Burlington County Prison in Haunted New Jersey

 The prison’s unique architecture was characterized by its octagonal shape, which allowed for better surveillance of the inmates by the guards.
 It was one of the first penal institutions in the country to incorporate the radial design, where cellblocks radiated from a central hub, ensuring efficient monitoring of prisoners.
 The innovative design aimed to promote rehabilitation and discourage inmates from engaging in criminal behavior.

-Related Haunted Stories: The Clayton House
+Related Haunted Stories: Gibbs Farmhouse

 Throughout its operation, the Burlington County Prison saw its fair share of hardships and tragedy.
 It housed a diverse range of inmates, including debtors, petty criminals, and even notorious individuals.
 The prison also served as a place of execution, with inmates sentenced to death facing their ultimate fate within its walls.
 Hangings were carried out on the prison grounds, and the bodies of the deceased were often interred within the prison yard, further adding to the somber and macabre atmosphere.